leonardodesigner/BlackHole/README.md

 - Highly optimized for production
 - All apearance can be editable
 - (NEW!)
 Replicated
-- Contains the suction event for case of kill characters or set any objectve in the game
+- Contains the Attraction event for case of kill characters or set any objectve in the game

 ## Installation